electron-userland/spectron/README.md

 * `waitTimeout` - Number in milliseconds to wait for calls like `waitUntilTextExists` and `waitUntilWindowLoaded` to complete.
   Defaults to `5000` milliseconds.
+* `debuggerAddress` - String address of a Chrome debugger server to connect to.

 ### Node Integration